 When you’re considering surrogacy, you probably have an overwhelming desire to help other people finally become the parents they’ve wanted to be for so long.

 If you want to learn more about why intended parents choose surrogacy as a way to build their family, get in touch with a surrogacy professional to get more information.

 These people, known as intended parents, will shape your surrogacy experience.
 You’ll develop a close, personal relationship with them, along the way learn all about who they are and what led them to choose surrogacy in the first place.

-Every intended parent’s story is different, but there are usually some common themes when it comes to why they pursue surrogacy.
 It’s important to understand what many intended parents have gone through before you decide to become a surrogate for them — not only so you can know what to expect from a relationship with them but so you can understand just how important your decision is to them.

 Who Are Intended Parents?